-Personalized decision support tools can show your employees how their benefit choices could impact their lives, so they’re more likely to select the right level of coverage.
+Personalized decision support tools can show employees how their benefit choices could impact their lives, so they’re more likely to select the right level of coverage.

-Supplementary protection, including health spending accounts and voluntary benefits, and financial education programs can help employees thrive in the era of health care consumerism.
+Supplementary protection, including health spending accounts and voluntary benefits, as well as financial education programs, can help employees thrive in an increasingly consumer-driven health care system.